 Our church community is spread geographically.
 But the calls, encouragement and love are amazing.
 Every call from Nancy's sister in the priesthood Mary Ellen bring a smile to Nancy's face.

-The community support is amazing.
+Community support is amazing.
 It is way beyond the support we've heard we have heard described by any other Patients with ALS or Care provider support group.
-The community support includes meals and assistance with shopping, dog-walking and transportation for family to/from the airport, creating an amazing flower garden and more.
+Over time community support has included visits, meals, loaner cars, rooms for guests, and assistance with shopping, dog-walking and transportation for family to/from the airport, creating an amazing flower garden and more.

 Nancy and Brian's co-workers and customers are amazing.
-Brian's co-workers are stepping up and allowing Brian to work from home and only when able.
+Brian is on family medical leave.
+Co-workers are sending meals and messages of support.
 Nancy has retired, but her co-instructors and students are engaged and supportive.

 Nancy's ambition is to lead and nurture the community to support those in need of support for any social or medical need.